Immigration & I-9 Compliance

 Family Based Immigration – U.S. Citizenship and Lawful Permanent Residence (“the Green Card”).

-In addition to assisting employers in seeking work visas for valued non-resident employees, we also represent individuals in seeking U.S. citizenship and securing lawful permanent residence (which is evidenced by a “green card”), as well as all other aspects of family-based immigration.
+In addition to assisting employers seeking work visas for valued non-resident employees, we also represent individuals seeking U.S. citizenship and securing lawful permanent residence (which is evidenced by a “green card”), as well as all other aspects of family-based immigration.